 When the employer attempted to confront the employee about the situation, the employee walked out claiming they were being constantly harassed by their supervisor and as a result was suffering from workplace stress.
 The employer was at a loss of what to do with the manipulative employee and how to find a solution to what had developed.

 1. How to deal with narcissistic employees

-This can be challenging, fuelled by their lack of empathy for others and own sense of superiority.
-They won’t be scared on stepping on others toes to get ahead, including their employer’s.
-Employers need to be wary of this behaviour and attempt to avoid abject confrontation and being overly-critical.
+This can be challenging, fuelled by their lack of empathy for others and their own sense of superiority.
+They won’t be scared of stepping on other’s toes to get ahead, including their employer’s.
+Employers need to be wary of this behaviour and attempt to avoid abject confrontation and being overly critical.